Are you required to create over 80 jobs consecutively? More precisely 2 jobs/month, every month for 4 years .. Add 96 jobs 🙂

 Fortunately, SM36 provides most of the error messages, so I didn’t have to process them, including the checks for variant and program name (above you can see the variant check and below you can see the program check):

-But I had to do some checks when deleting the job created.
-For one, if the job(s) were aborted for a reason or another, you shouldn’t lose the log, so the program will not delete the already processed (successfully or not) job, or the active one, only the ones that aren’t started yet.
+I had to do some checks when deleting the job created.
+If the job(s) were aborted for a reason or another, you shouldn’t lose the log, so the program will not delete the already processed (successfully or not) job, or the active one, only the ones that aren’t started yet.

-Since Murphy’s law is a .. law … if something can go wrong, it will 🙂 so … after a few jobs successfully finished, I had an error and all subsequent jobs where aborted.
+Murphy and his law came knocking on the door and after a few jobs successfully finished, I had an error and all subsequent jobs where aborted.
 Ergo, I had to delete the remaining 80+ jobs and recreate them, and then restart them to finish them off.

 All the time was spent well 🙂